Your cart is currently empty.Continue Shopping

 The property registration laws help the local communities to focus on eliminating vacant buildings altogether.
 This requires owners to submit plans either to renovate or demolish buildings on their property.
 Additionally, some cities require very little or no fee for registration and enforce severe penalties for not complying with maintenance rules.
 Ultimately, these laws are intended to keep blight out of neighborhoods.
 The rules can be comprehensive to include guidelines for securing a building, pools, in addition to the building exterior and paint colors.

-Importance of Property Registration
+What Is The Importance of Property Registration?

 To overcome the vacant properties issues, counties and states are encouraged to enact the property registration ordinance law for the following reasons: